gilion-tech/frontend-interview-case/README.md

 You're good to go!

-When you're done, submit your github repo via email to ArK.
+When you're done, submit your github repo via email to Gilion.

 Good luck!